Post Baccalaureate Program

 How long is the program?

-The program begins at the end of August and runs through June of the following year.
+The in-person program begins at the end of August and runs through June of the following year.

 Do program participants qualify for financial aid?